Google-Developer-Student-Club-RAIT/DSA-and-CP-Resources/README.md

 * C++ Primer - Stanley Lippman, Josée Lajoie, and Barbara E. Moo
 * Programming: Principles and Practises using C++ - Bjarne Stroustrup
+* C Programming: Book by Brian Kernighan and Dennis Ritchie

 **For students with previous C++ experience**